whole site search:

 Planting grass seed with a seed blanket is a simple project.
 Most DIY stores carry all the necessary materials and it shouldn’t take too much time.
 By using a seed blanket you gain several advantages:

-• Too many seeds can prevent grass from growing well because there is not enough water and nutrients.
+• Too many seeds can prevent grass from growing well because there is not enough moisture and nutrients.
 Seed blankets have a uniform seed density preventing seed clumps from forming.

-• Seed mats lock in the proper amount of moisture, protecting the seed from sun and heat damage.
+• Seed mats lock in the proper amount of water, protecting the seed from sun and heat damage.

 • These blankets also hold the seed in place, preventing it from being washed away.
 The same is true for the soil.
 Rain can erode the soil but these blankets help hold everything in place.